magento/devdocs/guides/v2.0/install-gde/prereq/mysql_remote.md

 ### Prerequisites
 Before you begin, you must:

-*	Install MySQL server on the remote database host
+*	<a href="{{ site.gdeurl }}install-gde/prereq/mysql.html">Install MySQL server</a> on the remote database host
 *	Install the MySQL client on your Magento web node.
-Consult MySQL documentation for details or see TBD.
+Consult MySQL documentation for details.
-*	Create a database instance on the database server
+*	<a href="{{ site.gdeurl }}install-gde/prereq/mysql.html#instgde-prereq-mysql-config">Create a database instance</a> on the database server

-### Connection issues
+### Resolving connection issues
-If you have issues connecting to either host, you probably need to change your firewall and SELinux rules to allow the hosts to communicate with each other.
+If you have issues connecting to either host, you might need to configure firewall and SELinux rules to allow the hosts to communicate with each other.

 <h2 id="instgde-prereq-mysql-remote-create">Create the remote connection</h2>
 To create a remote connection: